2023 BOARD OF DIRECTORS

-Lourdes Casanova is the President-Elect of the Palm Beach County Hispanic Bar Association and will assume office as President in 2023.
-She has been involved with the PBCHBA since 2015, having previously served as Corresponding Secretary and board member at large.
+Lourdes Casanova is the President of the Palm Beach County Hispanic Bar Association.
+She has been involved with the PBCHBA since 2015, having previously served as President-Elect, Corresponding Secretary, and board member at large.
 Casanova is the Founding Attorney of Casanova Law, a Wellington law firm excelling in the areas of Criminal Defense, DUI, Fish & Wildlife, Sealing & Expunging, Juvenile Court, Traffic Tickets, and Immigration.
 Prior to opening her firm in 2015, Casanova was a prosecutor for the State Attorney's Office of the Fifteenth Judicial Circuit.

-As a Cuban-American raised in Royal Palm Beach and the daughter of immigrants, Attorney Casanova is an active participant in various organizations that advocate for the local Hispanic Community, including the Florida Hispanic American Chamber of Commerce and Latinos in Action.
+As a Cuban-American raised in Royal Palm Beach and the daughter of immigrants, Attorney Casanova is an active participant in various organizations that advocate for the local Hispanic Community, including the Florida Hispanic American Chamber of Commerce, Latinos in Action, and The Hispanic Vote of Palm Beach County.
 Casanova has also served as co-chair of the Immigration session of the Palm Beach County Bar Association Bench Bar Conference and is a recurring guest speaker at community immigration forums.

 Olga Patterson, ACP, FCP, FRP, Treasurer